Etejerina/a-walk-in-python/day_5.md

 > Note that in the second call to the function, we are not passing an argument to the function, so it's printing the default value on the function definition.
 When we pass the argument, the function behaves as always.

-One more very nice thing ¡ about functions in Python for me is, that you can return more than one value.
+One more very nice thing about functions in Python for me is, that you can return more than one value.

-We said that we have void functions that doesn't return a value, and functions that does return a value... or more!
+We said that we have void functions that don't return a value, and functions that do return a value... or more!
+Well..., techically if a function has no return statement (or just the keyword *return* and no value to return) it returns None.

 Let's see an example of that.